hcss-utils/unpaywall/README.md

 # Unpaywall

-This repository contains unpaywall python wrapper.
+This repository contains **unpaywall** python wrapper that downloads metadata and raw_pdf for a given DOI as well as bash wrapper that runs **s2orc-doc2json** utility to parse pdfs into jsons.

+**You need to have Python, Java, and Bash installed on your system in order to use it.**

 ## Installation